malagant/malagant/README.md

 Principal DevSecOps Engineer
 ----------------------------

 I'm a passionate DevSecOps Engineer loving to work with Kubernetes, Openshift, and all the new future mainstream technologies.
 I speak at conferences and train people to be productive with the most important tools and tech.
-I my free time I love to go paragliding.
+In my free time I love to go paragliding.

 * 🌍  I'm based in Steinfurt, Germany
 * 🧠  I'm learning Rust